What MAD Architecture, Frank Gehry, Bjarke Ingels, MVRDV and other big names have planned for the year ahead.

 Opening in late spring, this former paper factory located in Hampshire, England, and dating from the 11th century, is in the final stages of its conversion into a Bombay Sapphire gin distillery and guest centre.
 Its unmistakable centrepiece is a pair of sweeping glass structures designed by Heatherwick Studio – one with a tropical climate, the other Mediterranean – intended for the cultivation of the botanicals used in the distillation process, with alembic-inspired forms that mimic the shape of a traditional still.

-The new flagship library in central Halifax, designed by Copenhagen-based Schmidt Hammer Lassen, represents a rare insertion of unapologetically contemporary architecture in a city known more for its charming seaside atmosphere than its forays into the avant-garde.
+The new flagship library in central Halifax, designed by local firm FBM with Copenhagen-based Schmidt Hammer Lassen, represents a rare insertion of unapologetically contemporary architecture in a city known more for its charming seaside atmosphere than its forays into the avant-garde.
 The four volumes that compose the structure – each with its own program – are intentionally misaligned to create dramatic cantilevers that line up with the pre-existing structures nearby.
 The fifth-floor living room will offer exquisite views of the historic Halifax harbour and Citadel Hill, the city’s most notable landmarks.
 The project is scheduled to open this May.

 7 Datong Library by Preston Scott Cohen